Skip to main content

 Leonie Eising is a PhD researcher at the Chair of Business Administration, in particular Innovation Management.

 After her dual studies in Business Administration and her master's degree in Management & Business Development at Leuphana University Lüneburg, Leonie Eising worked from June 2018 as a Science Manager and in Quality Management in the Dean's office of the Faculty of Business and Economics.
-She joined the Institute of Management & Organization in November 2019 and conducts transdisciplinary research on the mechanisms of sustainable systems change.
+She joined the Institute of Management & Organization (IMO) in November 2019.

 Publications